 Genotypes distribution with respect to factors 1 and 2 are illustrated in Figures 5 A, B, and C for 2016, 2017, and combination of two years’ data, respectively.
 Based on 2016 data, two groups of genotypes were aggregated distinctively that are delimited with red circles.
-Group I, had strong and positive association with both factors and mostly consisted of genotypes from WAS subcontinent.
-Genotypes in group II showed a strong inverse relationship with both factors with a negative sign and mostly belonged to WEU region (Figure 5A).
+The first group, had a strong and positive association with both factors and mostly consisted of genotypes from WAS region.
+However, the genotypes of the second group, which had the highest negative values related to both factors, were mainly belonged to the WEU region.
+(Figure 5A).
 For 2017 data and the combination of two years data, the grouping of genotypes was mostly similar to 2016 results, except that eight genotypes were separated from group I and centralized with other intermediate genotypes having moderate levels of both factors (Figure 5B and C).
-In biplots drawn from 2016, 2017, and the combination of two years data, five genotypes with the highest amounts of factor one, two, or both are designated with red arrows (Figure 5A, B, and C).
+In bi-plots drawn from 2016, 2017, and the combination of two years data, five genotypes designated with red arrows, were considered as elite lines for seed production purposes based on their highest amounts of factor one, two, or both(Figure 5A, B, and C).

-Accession #108, a high-yielding oilseed flax from Canada (Flanders) (Rowland, Bhatty, & Kenaschuk, 1990), was considered a criterion genotypes.
+Among the five elite lines mentioned earlier, accession #108, a high-yielding oilseed flax from Canada (Flanders) (Rowland, Bhatty, & Kenaschuk, 1990), was considered a criterion genotypes regarding seed production.
 This genotype had the highest score regarding “seed number,” in 2016.
-This score dropped in 2017, but its moderate score of “seed size” was stable in both years.
-Reciprocally, “seed number” score of accessions #129 and #133 increased from average to the highest level from 2016 to 2017, with their “seed size” score consistently at an average level in both years (Figure 5A and B).
-Based on two years combined data, genotypes #129, #108, and #133 had the highest “seed number” scores, respectively, and an average “seed size” score (Figure 5C).
-In 2016, genotypes #105 and #15 had the highest “seed size” scores, respectively.
-In this year, genotype #105 had a strong positive association with “seed number” but genotype #15 was moderately in a positive relationship with this latent variable (Figure 5A).
+However, this score dropped in 2017, but its moderate score of “seed size” was stable in both years.
+Reciprocally, for accessions #129 and #133, two other elite lines belonging to the IPK world collection, “seed number” score increased from average to the highest level from 2016 to 2017; while, their “seed size” score was at an average level across two experimental years (Figure 5A and B).
+Although the “seed number” scores of the three above mentioned elite lines showed some fluctuation over two experimental years but based on two years combined data, genotypes #129, #108, and #133 had the highest “seed number” scores, respectively, and an average “seed size” score (Figure 5C).
+The two remaining elite lines were genotypes #105 (an Indian landrace) and #15 (a line selected from IPK world collection), which had the highest “seed size” scores in 2016, respectively.
+Furthermore, in this year, genotype #105 had a strong positive association with “seed number” but genotype #15 was moderately in a positive relationship with this latent variable (Figure 5A).
 In 2017, genotype #105 was distinguished from the others regarding “seed size” and had an acceptable score of “seed number”, while, genotype #15 got closer to intermediate genotypes in this respect (Figure 5B).
 Among the 120 accessions studied, and based on two years combined datasets, genotype #105 was the most distinct one in respect to “seed size” and “seed number” latent factors (Figure 5C).

 4. Discussion

 4.1.
-Genetic diversity of the collection and its application in linseed breeding
+Genetic variability of the diversity panel and its application in linseed breeding